GilOliveira/schemadotorg/docs/MODULES.md

 Base

+The below base modules are required to understand and build entity types based on Schema.org types.

 - **[Schema.org Blueprints](https://git.drupalcode.org/project/schemadotorg)**
   Uses Schema.org as the blueprint for the content architecture and structured data in a Drupal website.